Retire in Montclair, the United States

 When we asked people living in Montclair what life is like and how people spend their time, they said:

 "Most families' priorities are our successful, nationally-renowned schools, a main element of our community.
 Most adults work out of town and many commute into NYC via the new Montclair Connection direct NJ Transit train to downtown or mid-town or via bus to Port Authority.
-And again, this is a socially-active community," remarked one retiree in Montclair.
+And again, this is a socially-active community," said one retiree in Montclair.

 What do I need to know before retiring in Montclair?